8 Bearl Farm, Stocksfield, Northumberland, NE43 7AL

 We take your privacy very seriously.
 Please read this privacy policy carefully as it contains important information on who we are and how and why we collect, store, use and share your personal information.
 It also explains your rights in relation to your personal information and how to contact us or supervisory authorities in the event you have a complaint.

 We collect, use and are responsible for certain personal information about you.
-When we do so we are subject to the General Data Protection Regulation, (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so we are subject to the Data Protection Act 2018 and the UK General Data Protection Regulation, (UK GDPR) which applies in the United Kingdom, and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 Key terms